Wholesale: Products & Services

 • Installation

-• Qwest performs work to connect your NID to the Qwest NID
+• CenturyLink performs work to connect your NID to the CenturyLink NID

-Upon your request, Qwest will make rearrangements to the IW terminations or terminal enclosure.
+Upon your request, CenturyLink will make rearrangements to the IW terminations or terminal enclosure.
 Charges will be assessed on a time and labor basis.
 Rates can be found in tyour Interconnection Agreement.

-No charge will be assessed if Qwest initiates the rearrangement of such terminations.
+No charge will be assessed if CenturyLink initiates the rearrangement of such terminations.
 In all instances, rearrangements shall be performed in a non-discriminatory fashion and in a timeframe that will not perceivable disruption end-users.
-Qwest will not make any rearrangements of wiring that is provided by you and that is properly labeled, or that relocates your test access point without notifying you first.
+CenturyLink will not make any rearrangements of wiring that is provided by you and that is properly labeled, or that relocates your test access point without notifying you first.

 Rates